Sandringham, New Zealand: History

+The broader area was originally swampland, and known to Tāmaki Māori as Ngā Anawai, referring to the water-filled lava-flow caves that formed in the area.
+The lava caves were created by Maungawhau / Mount Eden and Mount Albert over 30,000 years ago.
+The area, especially the northern section near Gribblehirst Park was known to early European residents as Cabbage Tree Swamp, due to the number of tī kōuka (cabbage trees) that lined the swampland.

+On 29 June 1841, the Sandringham area was sold to the Crown by Ngāti Whātua, as a part of a 12,000 acre section.
 The Sandringham suburb began as a small farming settlement known as Cabbage Tree Swamp, named for the prevalence of cordyline australis and the area's predisposition to flooding.
 The first European settlers in the area were mainly engaged in dairy farming or market gardening.
 By 1862, there were sixteen properties along what was then Cabbage Tree Swamp Road.
 In 1877, Cabbage Tree Swamp residents successfully lobbied to have the road's name changed to Kingsland Road.
-The road and suburb were renamed again as Edendale in 1916, and finally as Sandringham in 1929.
+The road and suburb were renamed again as Edendale in 1916.

-Through the nineteenth and early twentieth century, the suburb grew slowly and remained mostly farmland and scrub.
-There was no water supply in the district by 1900 and by 1924 the area was still without gas or electricity.
-Flooding was a major problem in the area.
+During the early 20th century, the suburb of Edendale began to develop along the "dog-leg" of Edendale Road (the former name for Sandringham Road).
+Growth in the area lagged behind many other close-by suburbs, due to major issues with flooding.
 Eden Park and Gribblehirst Park became lakes during heavy winter rain, as did the reserve land east of the Sandringham shops.
+In 1917, the Edendale Ratepayers Progressive Association was formed, and petitioned the New Zealand Government for extra rates to help address flooding.
 After a heavy storm in 1919, locals recalled boating through the streets and floodwaters "flowing through the bay windows" of one low-lying house.
+There was no water supply in the district by 1900 and by 1924 the area was still without gas or electricity.

+The suburb flourished in the 1920s, and in November 1929 the area changed its name to Sandringham.
 Substantial development only came around 1925 with the construction of the tramline, resulting in the core of what is now Sandringham Village being built.
 Rows of evenly spaced streets spread on each side of Sandringham Road and were lined with wooden California-style bungalows.
 Large parts of the area remained undeveloped however, and services such as telephone, electricity and gas were only provided at a minimum level.
 Over the following decades more retail buildings were constructed in Sandringham Village.
 Around 1927, the Mayfair Cinema was built, an elegant building in the Neo-Greek style; it was demolished in the early 1990s.
 The Sandringham Service Station, still operating in 2011, was first erected by Sydney Waring in 1929.
-The first Indian restaurant, Stan's Halal Hotpot was opened in 2001 followed by Satya's in 2006.
-An increasing number of South Asian restaurants have opened in Sandringham village which has led to it often being referred to as Auckland's "Little India".

-After the Second World War, what little remained of the farmland was developed as state housing.
-Sandringham Village is a virtually intact example of an interwar suburban shopping precinct.